 And you’d love to partition it.

 You want a part of your WD Element drive you can use for your own Mac’s documents.
-And maybe another section for the kid’s Windows PC games and stuff.
+And maybe another section for the kid’s PC games and stuff.
 Then you could share files.

 Without worrying about getting a virus from their PC’s.
-And without them seeing what’s stored on the partition you have for your Mac.
+And without them seeing what’s stored on the partition you have for yourself and your Mac.

 Or you may be thinking of having a partition for your Mac’s music library.
 And have the rest of your WD hard drive for a Time Machine backup.